Vaibhav-Ankolekar/College-Notes-Vault/User Interface Design/UT 2 QB Answers.md

 The goal of a data gathering session in user interface design is to collect information that will be used to create a user interface that is intuitive, efficient, and effective for its intended users.

 ---
 ### Q7.
-Enlist three broad categories of evaluation.
+Enlist three broad categories of Evaluation.

 We classify evaluations into three broad categories, depending on the setting, user involvement, and level of control.
 These are as follows: